MrValentine7777/MGCustomDrawingPipeline/README.md

 ## Further Learning
 To continue exploring graphics programming concepts:
-- Experiment with modifying the bloom parameters for different effects
+- Experiment with modifying the sunlight parameters for different times of day
-- Try targeting different colors for the bloom effect (the shader includes options for both blue and green targeting)
+- Try implementing additional light sources like point lights or spotlights
 - Modify the tree model to add more complexity or detail
 - Implement additional post-processing effects (HDR, tone mapping, etc.)
 - Explore different blur algorithms beyond Gaussian blur